npm/gauge/README.md

 And one special suffix:

 * **Theme** - Its value is passed to a function-type item as the theme.

+#### themes.newThemeset()

+Copy the current themeset into a new one.
+This allows you to easily inherit one themeset from another.

 ### TEMPLATES